GATOR NITRO VS. POLYMERIC SAND: THE 5 MAIN DIFFERENCES

 Gator Nitro gets hard from top-to-bottom (so there’s very little flexibility within the joint).
 Polymeric sand works a little differently and typically forms a crust that might be anywhere from a half inch to an inch thick.
 A polymeric sand joint offers a durable, resilient and flexible crust supported by densely packed sand underneath.
 With that said, Gator Nitro doesn’t provide much in terms of flexibility so you’ll have to make sure there is no movement of the pavers or stones.

-Difference #3: Gator Nitro is for pedestrian use only.
+Difference #3: Gator Nitro is for pedestrian use & RESIDENTIAL DRIVEWAYS ONLY.

-Because Gator Nitro will harden from top-to-bottom and offers very little flexibility, it’s only intended for pedestrian applications.
-Need a jointing material that can hold up to vehicular traffic?
+Because Gator Nitro will harden from top-to-bottom and offers very little flexibility, it’s only intended for pedestrian applications and residential driveways.
+Need a jointing material that can hold up to heavy vehicular traffic?
 Our G2 Gator Maxx polymeric sand would be worth exploring.

 Difference #4: Gator Nitro is permeable when installed.